dantrr/100-days-of-code/log.md

 **Thoughts**: oh snap, this is getting good, plus we're about to learn how to make a web browser in python(a basic one)

 ### Day 57 // 26-June-2022
+**Today's Progress**: learned how to make a simple web browser, that does one thing in python. also learned about text standards on the web.

+**Thoughts**: this was a fun little project, and opened my eyes to how simple a web browser can be.

+### Day 58 // 27-June-2022
 **Today's Progress**:

 **Thoughts**: